Bronte Creek Provincial Park

 Bronte Creek Provincial Park is located in Oakville, Ontario, Canada, and is part of the Ontario Parks system.

 The 6.4 km2 park is located at the western edge of Oakville, bordering on Burlington.
 The park features hiking and biking trails, cross country skiing, and a play barn.
-During the summer, swimming is available in a large outdoor swimming pool.
-Camping in the park is permitted, including sites with electrical hookups.
+During the summer, swimming is available in a large outdoor swimming pool.(Pool Temporarily Closed) Camping in the park is permitted, including sites with electrical hookups.

 Bronte Creek Provincial Park has two separate activity areas (day-use and camping) which must be accessed via two separate entrances.
 Campground must be accessed via 3201 Upper Middle Road W, Oakville.
 This is off of Bronte Road, exit 111 off the QEW/ 403.
 The main day-use area is accessed via 1219 Burloak Drive, Oakville. (exit 109 off the QEW/ 403).

 History

 A provincial park was proposed as early as 1956, with the proposed 32 ha site being rejected for reasons of size and location.
 A subsequent proposal for a larger 219 ha was also rejected; this time due to costs and jurisdiction with the Halton Region Conservation Authority.
 The current park came into being with help of James W. Snow persuading the Ontario Parks Integration Board in a meeting on Jul 27, 1971.